JaneliaSciComp/hortacloud-website/content/docs/user_manual/tutorials/import-export.md

 5. For HortaCloud users, you now need to download your file(s) from the "Temporary Files" location on AppStream.
 The AppStream toolbar appears at the top of the browser's content window, above the top of the Horta main window.
 Click the third icon from left, which has a tooltip of "My Files".
 6. In the new dialog box that opens, click "Temporary Files".
 This is a web view into the folder where you exported your neuron.
 At the right end of the row for each file in this directory is a downward facing chevron.
 Click it and choose "Download" from the drop-down menu.
 Depending on your browser, you may be prompted to choose a location, or the file may be downloaded to your default downloads location.
 Also depending on your browser, you may need to authorize or confirm the download from the AppStream site.

-{{< imglink src="../images-import-export/temporary-files-download.png" link="../images-import-export/temporary-files-download.png" alt="download from temporary files" >}}
+{{< imglink src="../images-import-export/temporary-files-download.png" link="../images-import-export/temporary-files-download.png" alt="download from temporary files" width="1200px" >}}

-{{% alert title="Safari" color="primary" %}}
-File downloads seem not to work in Safari.
-Use Firefox or Chrome on Mac if you need to download from "Temporary Files".
-(Strangely, uploading files to the same location _does_ work in Safari.)
-{{% /alert %}}

 {{% alert title="Temporary means temporary!" color="primary" %}}
 The name "Temporary Files" is accurate!
 The files in this location will be deleted when your session ends.
 You _must_ download any exported neurons to your local computer in the same session in which you exported them.